Decluttering When You Don’t See Eye to Eye: 5 Ways to Find Common Ground

 Do you and your partner have completely different views on decluttering?
 Maybe you crave clean, open spaces, while they find comfort in keeping things “just in case.”
-When one person wants to declutter and the other wants to hold on, tension can build quickly.
+When one person wants to declutter, and the other wants to hold on, tension can build quickly.

 The good news is that with communication, compassion, and patience, you can find a middle ground that works for both of you.
-Here are 5 ways to bring harmony back into your home when clutter causes conflict:
+5 Ways to Find Common Ground When Decluttering Causes Conflict:

-1. Talk About Decluttering Gently
+1. Talk About It Gently

 Start with an open and honest conversation.
 Let your partner know how living in a cluttered space affects you, whether it’s causing stress, taking extra time to clean, or leaving less room for the things you both enjoy.

-2. Lead Decluttering Process by Example
+2. Lead by Example

 Sometimes actions speak louder than words.
 Begin by decluttering your own belongings first.